facebookresearch/mmf/docs/source/index.rst

         </div>
     </embed>

-Pythia's Documentation
+MMF's Documentation
 ==================================

-Pythia is a modular framework for supercharging vision and language research built on top of PyTorch.
+MMF is a modular framework for supercharging vision and language research built on top of PyTorch.

 Citation
 ========

-If you use Pythia in your work, please cite:
+If you use MMF in your work, please cite:

 ```text
 @inproceedings{Singh2019TowardsVM,